TrymArve/Open-Loop-Optimization-of-LTI-Systems/README.md

 # Basics of Open Loop Optimization of LTI Systems

+Read the *"Open Loop Optimization of LTI systems.pdf"* document to get an overview of the full and reduced batch approaches to dynamic optimization of LTI systems.
+Then download the example script and play around with it!

 This is not related to the rest of the QP-repository, but I added it here.
 I wrote this quickly, and there may be errors.
 If you find any, let me know 🙂 If you have any questions, or would like me to add something, please contact me.
 Either by mail: tagabrie@ntnu.no, or by some other means.